 The proposal is structured along five work-packages, including a work-package for project management (WP5).
 The inter-relations among the work-packages are depicted in Figure 9.3.
 Besides the project management (WP5), the rest of WP activities span across the whole project creating synergies between them.
-WP1 (Review, compilation and treatment of dust observations) will tackle the dust observational part of the project by providing a comprehensive review of available dust observations (Task 1.1) that will support the development of dust observation catalogues for both data assimilation (Task 1.2) and model evaluation (Task 1.3).
-Overall, WP1 will feed WP2, WP3 and WP4.
-WP2 (Generation of the high-resolution dust reanalysis) involves the model configuration (Task 2.1), the data assimilation tuning phase and the generation of the reanalysis using the LETKF scheme (Task 2.2), and the reanalysis evaluation (Task 2.3).
-WP3 (Development of dust-related products and services) will develop products for aviation (Task 3.1), solar energy (Task 3.2) and air quality (Task 3.3), along with visualisation capabilities (Task 3.4).
-During the whole project duration, WP4 (User involvement and dissemination) will be devoted to stakeholder engagement (Task 4.1) and the promotion of products and services (Task 4.2).
+WP1 (Review, compilation and treatment of dust observations) will tackle the dust observational part of the project by providing a comprehensive review of available dust observations (Task 1.1) that will support the development of dust observation catalogs for both data assimilation (Task 1.2) and model evaluation (Task 1.3).
+WP1 will feed WP2, WP3 and WP4).
+WP2 (Generation of the high-resolution dust reanalysis) involves the model configuration (Task 2.1), the data assimilation tuning phase and the generation of the reanalysis using the LETKF scheme (Task 2.2), and, to finish with the evaluation of the reanalysis (Task 2.3).
+WP3 (Development of dust-related products and services) will develop products for aviation (Task 3.1), solar energy (Task 3.2) and air quality (Task 3.3), along with visualization capabilities (Task 3.4).
+WP4 (User involvement and dissemination) will be devoted to stakeholder engagement (Task 4.1) and the promotion of products and services (Task 4.2).